Private Lender Conversation Tips

-As entrepreneurs, we have to take advantage when the opportunity arises for sure.
-I’ve been consistently closing 3-5 deals a month now and using 100% private money.
+As entrepreneurs, we have to take advantage when the opportunity arises, that’s for sure.
+I’ve been consistently closing 3-5 deals a month now, and using 100% private money.
 Many of our clients are doing the same as well.

-So, as a result, I’ve been talking to alot of lenders lately to line up financing for our deals we have under contract, and building future lending and partnership relationships.
-Anyways, I ran across an old blog post.
+I’ve been talking to a lot of lenders lately to line up financing for our deals that we have under contract, and build future lending and partnership relationships as a result of those deals.

 Anyway, I ran across an old blog post I wrote a while back, and it reminded me about the importance of your conversations with private lenders.